qarq90/diploma_data/README.md

 Each `SEM` directory has a sub-directory called `$SEM_PPRS` which contains all important papers related to the semester's lectures and subjects.
 <br>
-Additionally, each semester has a `.txt` file (e.g., `SEM1_overview.txt`) that provides a brief overview of the semester.

 ## Usage